 A Record of Survey is an official map (18 x 26) that is reviewed by the County Surveyors Office and then recorded with the County Recorder’s Office.
 This map represents a survey made on the ground and delineates the deed described lines.
 This map can also represent the location of any easements that affect the subject property, although the easements are not required to be shown.
 If there is a need for a Land Surveyor to locate easements a title report of the property should be provided by the client.
-There are instances when an easement that is described may not be able to be located on the ground due to the poor description.
-At the end of this process most Records of Surveys will reflect setting monuments at your property corners.
-The filed map with the County will delineate bearings and distances around the perimeter boundary, this is necessary so the property lines can be readily retraced in the future, and the monuments are physical points in the ground so one can see their corners on the ground.
+There are instances when an easement that is described may be difficult to locate on the ground due to a poor description.
+At the end of this process most Records of Surveys will reflect physical monuments set at your property corners.
+The map filed with the County will delineate bearings and distances around the perimeter boundary.
+This is necessary so that property lines can be readily retraced in the future.

-There are numerous reasons to necessitate the need by a licensed Land Surveyor, such as for fencing purposes, possible encroachments by adjoining neighbors, development of your property, building along setback lines, definitive acreage of your parcel…etc. The Business and Professions Code under section 8762 of The Professional Land Surveyors Act, REQUIRES a Land Surveyor to file a Record of Survey when he/she establishes or reestablishes a boundary line that is not of record.
-Of record in this case means that the lines you have established or reestablished must be shown on a Record of Survey, Parcel Map, Final Map, or tract Map that is already recorded with the County.
-If these lines appear, Surveyor needs to establish and reset one of the corners with a monument, then there would be a requirement to file a Corner Record with the County Surveyors Office.
-A Corner Record is an 8.5 x 11 plat that reflects the position of an already existing comer, from a previously recorded map, that is missing and the Surveyor is replacing the monument based upon other existing monuments found and their calculated positions based upon the record information as shown on the previously recorded map.
+There are many reasons to require a licensed Land Surveyor, such as for fencing purposes, possible encroachments by adjoining neighbors, development of your property, building along setback lines, definitive acreage of your parcel, etc. The Business and Professions Code under section 8762 of The Professional Land Surveyors Act, REQUIRES a Land Surveyor to file a Record of Survey when he/she establishes or reestablishes a boundary line that is not of record.
+Of record, in this case, means that the lines you have established or reestablished must be shown on a Record of Survey, Parcel Map, Final Map, or Tract Map that is already recorded with the County.
+If these lines appear, a Surveyor needs to establish and reset one of the corners with a monument, then there would be a requirement to file a Corner Record with the County Surveyors Office.
+A Corner Record is an 8.5 x 11 plat that reflects the position of an existing corner from a previously recorded map, that is missing and the Surveyor is replacing the monument based upon other existing monuments found and their calculated positions reflected in information on the previously recorded map.

-A Land Surveyor does not make decisions on ownership within those boundaries, only a court of law can do such a task.
-A Land Surveyor licensed within this state can only give their Professional Opinion on the location of the deed described lines, not the physical ownership within these boundaries.
-As discussed earlier when one locates encroachments and documents them on the map, we are simply stating a mere fact that, the fixture located has a certain relationship to its deed described lines.
-To find out more about possible Adverse Possession, or Prescriptive Rights, please seek the advice of a Land Use Attorney.
+A Land Surveyor does not make decisions on ownership within those boundaries, only a court of law can perform such a task.
+A Land Surveyor licensed within this state can only give their Professional Opinion on the location of the deed described lines, not the legal ownership within these boundaries.
+As discussed earlier, when one locates encroachments and documents them on the map we are simply stating a mere fact that the fixture located has a certain relationship to it’s deed described lines.
+To find out more about possible Adverse Possession or Prescriptive Rights please seek the advice of a Land Use Attorney.

 Land Surveying is both an art and a science.
 The science behind the practice of Land Surveying is the ability to perform calculations and make accurate measurements.
-The art behind the practice is the skill and knowledge on how to depict problems within a survey but then how to also resolve these matters as best for the benefit of your client and for the protection and welfare of the public.
+The art behind the practice is the skill and knowledge on how to depict problems within a survey, and how to also resolve these matters as best for the benefit of your client and the protection and welfare of the public.

-If you have any questions regarding specifics with your property, I encourage you to contact any of our Principal Land Surveyors within our firm.
+If you have any questions regarding specifics with your property, I encourage you to contact any of the Principal Land Surveyors within our firm.

 Adobe Associates, Inc.